 La Digue, the third-most populous island, moves at an even slower pace: bicycles remain the most common mode of transportation, for both its residents and visiting tourists.
 The huge granite boulders that adorn the coastline at Anse Source D'Argent have led some to believe that it could very well be the most photographed beach in the world.

 While Mahé, Praslin and La Digue may be the principal islands, dozens of smaller 'satellite' isles nearby offer further opportunity to explore and admire.
 Every island has a character and charm all of its own, with colorful individual histories and unique natural features, some with steep granite cliffs and others comprising pristine coral atolls.
 Together, they make up a surprisingly diverse destination of great natural beauty, rare flora and fauna that have been cocooned in isolation for millions of years, and a friendly multi-cultural people eager to welcome you to their shores.

 As one of the leading live-aboard operators in Seychelles, we have an especially important role to play in the conservation of the islands' unique ecology, both on land and at sea.

-Most of the islands we visit on our itineraries are run by not-for-profit NGOs, foundations or government conservation/monitoring organizations, and each tourist we bring to these places provides desperately needed funding toward the continued conservation and research of their unique ecosystems. escort goa, We combine these charges during the week into what we call our 'conservation fee,' so that each of our guests know this separate amount is going directly toward the islands' preservation and long-term sustainability.
+Most of the islands we visit on our itineraries are run by not-for-profit NGOs, foundations or government conservation/monitoring organizations, and each tourist we bring to these places provides desperately needed funding toward the continued conservation and research of their unique ecosystems. replica Rolex sale, We combine these charges during the week into what we call our 'conservation fee,' so that each of our guests know this separate amount is going directly toward the islands' preservation and long-term sustainability.
 These partner organizations include: